SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

 Introduction
 ------------

-Like in VHDL and Verilog, you can define components that could be used to build a design hierarchy.
-But unlike them, you don't need to bind them at instantiation.
+Like in VHDL and Verilog, you can define components that can be used to build a design hierarchy.
+However, in SpinalHDL, you don't need to bind their ports at instantiation

 .. code-block:: scala